 A vaccine that protects people against the deadly COVID-19 virus could help the economy and Australian life get well and truly back on track, according to one expert.
 Here’s how.

 Will a vaccine help the Australian economy return to normal?

-Canstar spoke with AMP Capital Senior Economist Diana Mousina about how a vaccine could help our economy.
+Canstar spoke with AMP Capital Senior Economist Diana Mousina after the release of the initial Pfizer results about how a vaccine could help our economy.